souravds1/souravds1.github.io/_portfolio/project-doyle-fuller-newman.md

 ---
-title: "Graduate Course Project 5 : Micro & Nano Mechanics: Li-ion Battery Modeling (DFN Model)"
+title: "Micro & Nano Mechanics: Li-ion Battery Modeling (DFN Model)"
 excerpt: "A computational study using the Doyle-Fuller-Newman (DFN) model to analyze the electrochemical behavior of lithium-ion batteries."
 collection: portfolio
+category: course-projects
 ---

 This project involved a computational study using the Doyle-Fuller-Newman (DFN) model to analyze the electrochemical behavior of lithium-ion batteries under different operating conditions.